pecuchet/go-scroll-to/README.md

 **offset**: Number, offset the target position.
 Default: 0
 **context**: HTMLElement.
 Default: window
 **speed**: Float greater than 0, higher is faster.
 Default: 2
 **callback**: Function, triggered when target is reached or when the user interrupts the animation.
-The callback receives one argument, which will be `1` if the target position is reached.
+The callback receives one argument, which will be `1` if the target position was reached.
 Default: undefined

 ## License
 Apache 2.0